 TCG’s Road Racers Play Mat was found to have high levels of bromine in a study by HealthyStuff.org.

 Like Legos, Hasbro Transformers are made of ABS plastic, so I assumed they would be safe.
 In a recent study, Hasbro’s Transformers were found to be free of even trace amounts of heavy metals and other contaminants.
 However, a phone representative told a reader of ours that they are “neither BPA- nor PVC-free,” so we have to call them Sneaky Stuff.

 Melissa & Doug is sold absolutely everywhere, and my kids have a lot of their toys.
 Unfortunately, Melissa & Doug toys are all made in China, and some of them have been found to be contaminated with heavy metals.

 I was disappointed to learn on Healthystuff.org that Playmobil is contaminated by a range of toxins and heavy metals.
 These were among my favorite toys when I was a child, and I assumed they would be a safe plastic choice until my research told me otherwise.

 We own a lot of Schleich animal figurines, because I assumed they would be safer than the cheap alternatives (it’s a German company and the animals are beautiful and high-quality, the paint never chips, and they don’t smell toxic).
 Unfortunately, Schleich figurines are made of PVC, and they only mention being free of the phthalates that are banned in children’s toys.

-Don’t see your favorite toys in any of the Good, Okay, Bad, or Sneaky tabs?
-Comment below with your favorite brands!
+Don’t see your favorite toys in any of the Good, Okay, Bad, or Sneaky categories?
+Comment below and let us know!

 If you liked this post, sign up for our newsletter to be alerted when we publish new content like this!